Aetna Medicare Advantage Plans for 2020

 Aetna might have been viewed as a smaller Medicare Advantage plan companies in the past.
 However, they are aggressively adding new plans.
 They’re quickly becoming more competitive with other large health insurance companies.

-You can compare Aetna Medicare Advantage plans in your local area within minutes.
+If you would like to make the most out of your Medicare benefits with an MAPD plan or another plan for Medicare beneficiaries, you can compare Aetna Medicare Advantage plans for 2020 in your local area within minutes.
 Get started by finding your home state in the drop-down list inside of the quote box.
 After that, you will see a convenient listing of top local providers.
 If you click any of these local offers, you can learn more about Aetna and other top insurers.
 Those of you who prefer different kinds of Medicare insurance can also obtain more information about Medicare drug and Supplement companies.
-In many cases, Aetna may offer the most competitive Medicare Advantage plans for 2018; however, in some cases, another insurer may provide you with a better or cheaper solution.
+In many cases, Aetna may offer the most competitive Medicare Advantage plans; however, in some cases, another insurer may provide you with a better or cheaper solution.

-Please Note: We are not Aetna, this is a general outline of our opinion on their Medicare Part C plans.
+Please Note: We are not Aetna, this is a general outline of our opinion on their Medicare Part C plans and plan benefits.